 Students unable to hand in assignments on time must contact the instructor for an extension at least two days prior to the due date.
 Extensions will only be granted in unusual circumstances.
 Lack of time and assignments due in other courses do not constitute valid excuses.
 Failure to request an extension will result in a deduction of 5% per day past the due date.

 Required Notes:

-"Policy about course outlines can be found in Section 23.4(2) of the University calendar."
+"Policy about course outlines can be found in the Evaluation Procedures and Grading System of the University Calendar."

 Academic Integrity: